-Because of the pandemic, this issue is not yet available in print form.
-We hope to have that ready by later in July.
+Because of the pandemic, this issue is not yet available in print or PDF form.

 E. Stephen Burnett: During traumatic times, we need truthful stories to help our healing.

 Lorehaven’s review team explores the books they like best.

 - Cora and the Nurse Dragon, H. L. Burke

 - Heartmender, V. Romas Burton

 - The Story Hunter, Lindsay A. Franklin